wdorsey/dotVFile/vfile-ui/README.md

 - File Explorer-like UI of a VFile system.
 - Smooth, responsive experience expected of a next.js app.
-- Frontend integrates with the [dotVFile C# WebAPI](https://github.com/wdorsey/dotVFile/tree/master/dotVFile.WebAPI) to fetch vfile information.
+- Frontend integrates with the [dotVFile c# WebAPI](https://github.com/wdorsey/dotVFile/tree/master/dotVFile.WebAPI) to fetch vfile information.
 - Stats provided for directory and vfile counts and sizes.
 - Download individual files or export entire directories.